splitforms.com

 • AI spam classifier built for modern LLM-generated form spam

-• Webhook delivery on the free tier — Basin gates this
+• Webhook delivery from the $1/month Starter plan — Basin gates this behind more expensive paid tiers

 • Dedicated SMTP for deliverability